steff880/MS3-MyRecipeBook/README.md

 ## Deployment

 - Login in to [Heroku](https://id.heroku.com/login)
-- Click on New, and Create new app
+- Click on New, and Create a new app
 - Enter your app name
 - Select the region that is closest to you
 - Click on the Connect to GitHub section in the deploy tab in Heroku.